 The Avril Group was set up at the initiative of farmers in order to guarantee local markets for their oilseed and protein crops.
 This commitment consists in developing agriculture in a region by deploying its industrial processing facilities that will enable the creation of value at the local, regional or national levels.

 In France, the rape seeds and sunflower seeds which are processed by Avril’s plants are for the most part of French origin.
 The raw materials of French origin used for the production of feed for animals exceed 80%.

-This determination has already taken shape in France, where more than half of the rapeseed and sunflowers produced are transformed in Avril's industrial facilities.
-Avril aims to apply the same model at international level.
-In Romania, around 15% of oilseed products are processed by the group.
-In Morocco, the objective is to encourage the growing of rapeseed, sunflowers and olives throughout the country as part of the "Plan Maroc Vert" (Green Morocco Plan) and Avril is adopting the same approach with peanuts in Senegal.
+Avril has the same ambition at an international level.
+In Romania, 90% of the seeds which are processed by the Group originate from the country.
+In Morocco, the aim is to encourage the cultivation of rapeseed, sunflower and olives throughout the country in the context of the Green Morocco Plan.
+Avril is adopting the same approach regarding the development of peanut cultivation in Senegal.

 Avril is also involved in structuring the French soybean sector and aims to structure an olive oil sector in Italy and around the Mediterranean basin as well.

 By driving the growth of national sectors, Avril contributes to reducing the dependency on imports of the countries within it operates.
 In France for instance, the development of oilseed crops has enabled an increase in the production of meals for livestock feeds, hence reducing significantly the importations of soybean.

 MAKE SUSTAINABLE INVESTMENTS IN OUR SECTORS